 You gotta see this cheese before we start….
 When I was handed this, I was like “WHAT!”.
 I thought it was some weed laced cheese from some coffee shop that they smuggled in, but nah, it’s just some serious dank cheese that is colored from the pesto.
 Coulda been a good story though.

 Anyways, now it’s time for the other spooktacular ingredients:

-- 4 sliced cloves of garlic (sauteed in olive oil)
+– sliced garlic cloves (sauteed in olive oil)

 Once you have everything out, go ahead and put on two slices of the cheese on top of a slice of bread.
 Once it melts, it’ll look like some goopy slimy mess.
 YAY!